apollographql/apollo-server/docs/source/essentials/schema.md

 As with queries, it's best to design mutations with the client in mind and in response to a user's action.
 In simple cases, this might only result in changes to a single document, however in many cases there will be updates to multiple documents from different resources, for example, a `likePost` mutation might update the total likes for a user as well as their post.

 In order to provide a consistent shape of response data, we recommend adopting a pattern which returns a standardized response format which supports returning any number of documents from each resource which was modified.
-We'll outline a recommended patterns for this in the next section.
+We'll outline a recommended pattern for this in the next section.

 <h3 id="mutation-responses">Responses</h3>